rokudev/remote-debugger/README.md

 To run the Roku Remote Debugger, follow these steps:

+1. Download and then extract the debugger.

-1. Verify that you have Python 3.5.2 (or greater) installed on your machine.
+2. Verify that you have Python 3.5.2 (or greater) installed on your machine.

-2. [Create a ZIP file](docs/developer-program/getting-started/hello-world.md#compressing-the-contents-of-the-hello-world-directory) containing the development channel to be tested.
+3. [Create a ZIP file](docs/developer-program/getting-started/hello-world.md#compressing-the-contents-of-the-hello-world-directory) containing the development channel to be tested.
 You can also [download sample channels](https://github.com/rokudev/samples) to test with the debugger.

-3. Sideload a channel by entering the following command in a terminal or command prompt:
+4. Sideload a channel by entering the following command in a terminal or command prompt:

    `python rokudebug.py --targetip <Roku device IP address> --targetpass <Roku device webserver password> <development channel zip file>`